-Some of the most promising therapies for dementia have little to do with medicine, and everything to do with enhancing everyday living.
+Some of the most promising therapy for dementia has little to do with medicine, and everything to do with enhancing everyday living.
 These include therapies involving pets, music, art, and even light and aroma.
 Each can, in its own way, improve the quality of life for a person experiencing some degree of memory loss.
 There’s even limited evidence that some may be helping to reverse memory loss, at least to a small degree.

 At The Kensington White Plains, we employ these therapies whenever appropriate.
 One or more can have a noticeably positive effect on people suffering from memory loss.